+We may receive compensation when you use GDAX.
 This post contains affiliate links.
-Before reading more, an important disclosure.Buy Bitcoin at GDAX
+Disclosure.Buy Bitcoin at GDAX

 What is GDAX?

 Buying Bitcoin for the first time can be confusing – that’s why Coinbase was created.
 It’s a simple platform, designed for ease of use and simplicity.
 Most people will use Coinbase when they buy for the first time.
 Unfortunately, they charge a fee for that convenience.

 Coinbase charges 1.49% on all transactions made with a bank account, and 3.99% for debit/credit cards – these expenses will add up quickly, especially if you are trading often.